 It was a joy playing with the Mica powder!
 I hope you’re inspired to try it – a little goes a long way!!!!

-I look forward to playing with more American Paint Company products and hope you’ll come in and see the pieces in person – and are inspired to play with the paints and finishes too!
+I look forward to playing with more paint products and hope you’ll come in and see the pieces in person – and are inspired to play with the paints and finishes too!